JohnLCaron/egk-ec-mixnet/docs/maths.md

-The $\vec e$ nonces and challenge are deterministically recalculated.
+The $\vec h$ (generators), $\vec e$ nonces, and challenge are deterministically recalculated.
 This prevents those from being carefully chosen to subvert the proof.